 The delivery of prevention and protection activity will be largely unaffected due to this being predominantly delivered during a dayshift at these stations.
-The self-rostering implementation (see page 53) will introduce a change of shift start/finish time, and duration (indicatively 09:00-21:00), increasing the day shift from 10 to 12 hours and enabling more productivity to be achieved within this timeframe.
-This will offset impact on service delivery of the absence of a second fire appliance during the night.
+The self-rostering implementation (see page 54) will introduce a change of shift time and duration (indicatively 09:00 - 21:00), increasing the day shift from 10 to 12 hours enabling more productivity to be achieved within this timeframe.
+This will offset impact on service delivery of day staffing the second appliance.